barrylachapelle/oFGenerativeDesign/P.1 Color/P.1.1.1 Color spectrum in a grid/README.md

-# P.1.1.1 Color spectrum in agrid
+# P.1.1.1 Color spectrum in a grid

 ### Installing